TonCoder/GameDevTools/README.md

 ### SimplePoolManager
 ##### A simple pooling system that allows reusability and flexibility when requiring multiple instance of the same object (eg: Bullets, sounds, sparks, etc)
-The ```SimplePoolManager``` script is to be attached to a GameObject on the Scene.
+The ```SPManager``` aka SimplePoolManager script is to be attached to a GameObject on the Scene.
 Upon attaching the script, you will be able to add and remove items from the list in which you want to instantiate.
 Each _POOL_ added is its own collection.

 SimplePoolManager Editor example: